Sticks & Stones (2019 film): Controversy

-Surviving R. Kelly producer Dream Hampton disputed Chappelle's claim that she approached him at a performance in Detroit to ask him to appear in the documentary: "I didn’t personally (or casually) invite Chappelle [...]
+Surviving R. Kelly producer Dream Hampton disputed Chappelle's claim that she approached him at a performance in Detroit to ask him to appear in the documentary: "I didn't personally (or casually) invite Chappelle [...]
 The producer responsible for celeb outreach officially asked him, more than once.
-I haven’t seen or talked to [Chappelle] in about 8 years [...]
+I haven't seen or talked to [Chappelle] in about 8 years [...]
 I wanted him to talk about the two pieces of cultural criticism he produced about R. Kelly for the Chappelle show", Hampton tweeted.
 Chappelle declined to appear in the documentary as he didn't know Kelly personally.
 Hampton also accused Chappelle of misquoting her: "I [...] have never in my life said the words 'too hot for TV'".

 In response to Chappelle's material about the LGBT community, lesbian comedian Elsa Eli Waithe stated: "Sure, everything is fair game.
 But he uses his platform to make jokes about rape victims, trans folks, and the LGBTQ community.
 With all that's going on in the world, that's what he chooses to do?"
 Gay comedian Guy Branum posted on Twitter that "Comedians should support each other and one way Dave Chapelle [sic] could support me more is by calling me a faggot less."
 Conversely, transgender comedian Daphne Dorman, whom Chappelle mentioned during The Punchline, spoke highly of him in stating: "[Chappelle] doesn't consider himself better than me in any way.
 He isn't punching up or punching down.
 He's punching lines.
 That's his job and he's a master of his craft."

 Gay comedian Alex English stated that Chappelle is "providing visibility to a group of people whom are ignored constantly, especially in the LGBTQ community."
 Transgender comedian Alison Grillo noted that "I guess the most offensive joke I would say, personally, was the joke about the LGBT people in the car [...]
 But otherwise, I didn't think it was a terribly mean-spirited performance."

 Chappelle's impression of a Chinese person has been called "racist", though Chappelle mentions later in Sticks & Stones that his wife Elaine is Asian.
 In response to the special, Korean American comedian Joel Kim Booster stated that "[...]
 I think Chappelle used to have really interesting and prescient things to say about power structures [...]
 I just don't think he's interested in dismantling that anymore.
 At least not from an interesting place, or at least not from beyond his own point of view."

-Comedian Norm McDonald said "If any of you wish to be a comedian, study "Sticks and Stones", a comedy special from The Peerless One.
+Comedian Norm Macdonald said "If any of you wish to be a comedian, study Sticks and Stones, a comedy special from The Peerless One.
 If you don't consider Chappelle funny, you are wrong.
 If you are a comedian who does not see that he is the best we have, quit."